 Circleville City Schools takes a strong stance against bullying/harassment of all forms.
 Policies and procedures follow guidelines that are outlined in ORC 3313.666 and subsequent amendments.
-To further comply with HB 116, also known as the "Jessica Logan Act," an anonymous reporting system has been developed and a link is available on district and building websites (safeschoolhelpline.com).
+To further comply with HB 116, also known as the "Jessica Logan Act," an anonymous reporting system has been developed and a link is available on district and building websites (safeschoolhelpline.com) and in the school app in the Google Play and Apple App Store.
 Reports will be investigated and if found valid proper steps will be taken in accordance with the student code of conduct.
 A link is also available on the district website that defines what bullying is.